hitiksaini/google-it-automation/README.md

 <img src="https://raw.githubusercontent.com/hitiksaini/Google-IT-Automation/main/cert.jpg" >

-#### `All copyrighted materials belong to Coursera, this repository is created for reference purpose.`
+<b>All copyrighted materials belong to Coursera, this repository is created for reference purpose. </b>

 ## About this Professional Certificate